SpicyLemon/SpicyLemon/perl_fun/loan_calcs/README.md

 ### Getters and Setters

-This object uses the same method for a getter and setter for each parameter.
+This object uses the same method as a getter and setter for each parameter.
 These methods will always return the associated parameter.
 And if provided with a defined argument, the paremter will be set prior to being returned.